ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

     rocprofv3 --pmc SQ_WAVES GRBM_COUNT --output-format pftrace -- <application_path>

-The generated Perfetto trace file can be opened in the Perfetto UI (https://ui.perfetto.dev/).
+The generated Perfetto trace file can be opened in the `Perfetto UI <https://ui.perfetto.dev/>`_.
 In the viewer, performance counters will appear as counter tracks organized by agent, allowing you to visualize counter values changing over time alongside kernel executions and other traced activities.

-you can also combine this with the system trace option to get a more comprehensive view of the system's performance.
+You can also combine this with the system trace option to get a more comprehensive view of the system's performance.
 For example, you can use the following command to collect both system trace and performance counter data:

 .. code-block:: bash
   rocprofv3 --pmc SQ_WAVES GRBM_COUNT --sys-trace --output-format pftrace -- <application_path>